Risk-Team/AquaCropPlotter/README.md

 # AquaCropVis

 ## Background
 AquaCrop is the crop-water productivity model developed by the NSL division at FAO.
 Currently, AquaCrop produces output txt files that can be difficult to process and visualize.
-We intend to fill that gap by developing a R Shiny app that would automatically read the output simulations of aquacrop and produce meaningfull plots and statistics that the user can automatically embed into reports.
+We intend to fill that gap by developing an R Shiny app that would automatically read the output simulations of AquaCrop and produce meaningfull plots and statistics that the user can automatically embed into reports.
-AquaCropVis works with the outouts of both AquaCrop version 6 and 7.
-Previous version are not recognised by the app.
+AquaCropVis works with the outputs of both AquaCrop version 6 and 7.
+Previous versions are not recognised by the app.

 ## Where to find AquaCropVis